Let’s get some facts !!!

 Our journey !!!

 We started our journey in 2012 to understand what we can do and how we can help the farmers.
-Over the next few months and years, we travelled the length and breadth of the country and we met with a lot of farmers, farmer groups, co-operative societies, researchers, academia, government officials, input companies, traders, food companies and retailers to understand what we can do to better the lives of the farmers.
+Over the next few months and years, we travelled the length and breadth of the country and we met with a lot of farmers, farmer groups, co-operative societies, researchers, academia, government officials, input companies, traders, food companies and retailers to understand the challenges faced by the farmers and what we can do to better the lives of the farmers.

-The responses we received were quite diverse, the responses ranged from using outdated practices, weather, infrastructure, access to technological and scientific research, lack of market linkages, fair prices, credit facilities, lack of proper irrigation facilities, post harvesting methods employed etc..
+The responses on the challenges faced by the farmers were quite diverse, the responses ranged from using outdated practices, weather, infrastructure, access to technological and scientific research, lack of market linkages, fair prices, credit facilities, lack of proper irrigation facilities, post harvesting methods employed etc..
 The list was quite exhaustive.
 We realized that the problems confronting the farmers were quite huge, and there is no way that we can solve all their problems, that would be like boiling the ocean.
 So we chose providing “market linkages” and providing “fair prices” as a key focus areas for us.

 Choosing market linkages and fair prices as key focus areas was simple said than done.
 The top leadership team at TruTrade worked at various multi-national-corporations before they chose to quit their lucrative paying jobs and do something for the bottom of the pyramid society, so the key question confronting the leadership team was – how can you not be seen as yet another “broker” by the farmers and consumers.
 We didn’t have the answer, but we firmed up our resolve to find something unique and innovative.
 Over the next few months we ideated on our intent and discussed ways and means to provide market linkages to the farmers and also fair prices to the farmers.
 We were/are not geniuses, the ideas/solutions did not come to us instantly, but we kept working on the problems, and slowly the solutions/answers/themes started emerging.
 We narrowed down on “Transparency”, “Traceability” and “Sustainability” as the key facets/aspects/values for our vision/model.
 (As of Nov 2016, we’ve added “Livelihoods” into our model).